Sanju20799/Online-Quiz/README.md

 Here there are two roles TEACHER and STUDENT.

 TEACHER role:
-CRUD operation on quizzes.
+CRUD operation on quizzes. ,
-report generation
+ report generation ,
-login/register
+ login/register ,

 Student role:
-login/register
+ login/register,
-taking quiz
+ taking quiz,
  reviewing score on leader board.

 this is fully developed using jsp.
 Software requirements: